Home › Blog › CRM vs. Contact Management Software – What’s Right for You?

 Contact Management Software (CMS), on the other hand, is a simpler and more straightforward tool.
 It predominantly focuses on storing and organizing contact details such as names, addresses, and social media accounts.

-The primary function of contact management is to maintain detailed contact records.
+The primary function of free contact management software is to maintain detailed contact records.
 These records store the names, phone numbers, email addresses, locations, notes, transaction history, social media handles, and other such information related to contacts in one place.

 Here’s what a contact management system looks like –